Home Solar Battery Storage How many solar batteries do I need? – Sizes & Types

 Depth of discharge is also referred to as DOD.
 Discharge depth is the amount of energy you should use on the battery when using it.
 This is because it is not advisable to use 100% of the charge on a battery.

-As a result, a different brand of batteries has various DOD.
+As a result, different brand of batteries has various DOD.
 This means that a battery with a high DOD will allow you to use more energy on your battery than one with a low DOD.

 Power and Capacity

-This means that a battery can have low capacity but a high rating on power.
+This means a battery can have low capacity but a high rating on power.
 The result is that it can power a home comfortably but for a few hours.

 A battery with a large capacity but a low rating on power, on the other hand, is able to power a small area but for several hours.